-125 pieces of two-dimensional work, 30 models, and more than 500 pieces of discursive material have been selected from the archive for the exhibition.
-These items stand in for the primary subject in Machado and Silvetti’s life-long production—buildings.
+Over 120 pieces of two-dimensional work, 30 models, and 250 pieces of discursive material have been assembled for the exhibition.
+Taken together, these items stand in for the primary subject in Machado and Silvetti’s life-long accumulation of architectural production—buildings.
 Whether built or unbuilt, whether a vehicle for theoretical ideas or an autonomous artifact onto itself, the work of Machado and Silvetti is and has always been about buildings.

-From the earliest documents on Gothic Cathedrals traced back to the Middle Ages to the architectural models dated back to the Renaissance, the materials initially collected as evidence of construction evolved into the primary source materials for theoretical training of architects.
+The primacy of buildings permeates the architects’ Collection, which also serves as a repository of secondary material they compiled for their own explorations into the history of construction.
+From the earliest documents on Gothic cathedrals traced back to the Middle Ages, to the architectural models dated back to the Renaissance, materials that were initially collected as evidence of construction evolved into primary source material that Machado and Silvetti used in their theoretical training of other architects.

-The materials selected from Rodolfo Machado and Jorge Silvetti’s Collection encompass the foundational mediums of the historical architectural archive.
-From representative architectural drawings for exhibitions, speculative drawings for design explorations, working documents for specifying the building project; to models, construction sets, material samples and mock ups; the selected archival materials reflect the entire scope of the design and building processes to enhance our understanding of a building and the mind of its architects.
+The materials selected from the Rodolfo Machado and Jorge Silvetti Collection encompass the foundational mediums of the paradigmatic historical architectural archive.
+From representative architectural drawings for exhibitions; speculative drawings for design explorations; working documents for specifying a building project; to models, construction sets, material samples, and mock-ups, the selection of objects and texts on view in this exhibition reflect the entire scope of the design and building processes and complicate our understanding of an individual building and the minds of the architects who designed it.